How to Apply Conditional Formatting for Blank Cells?

-- Once the cells are no longer blank then the formatting is automatically removed from them.
+- Once the cells are no longer blank, then the formatting is automatically removed from them.

 This has been a guide to Conditional Formatting For Blank Cells.
-Here we discuss how to Apply Conditional Formatting For Blank Cells along with practical examples and downloadable excel template.
+Here we discuss how to Apply Conditional Formatting For Blank Cells along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –